aquariumbio/pfish/README.md

    pfish push -c <category_name> -o <operation_type_name>
    ```

-_Note_: If an operation type or library does not already exist in your instance of Aquarium, pushing will create it if your fi
+_Note_: If an operation type or library does not already exist in your instance of Aquarium, pushing will create it, provided your files are in the correct format.
-les are in the correct format, examples of which are in the TK section:
+if your files are in the correct format.
+See [Developing Operation Types and Libraries](#developing-operation-types-and-libraries) for details on correct formatting.

 If you want to create an entirely new operation type or library, we suggest you use the `create` command to set up the necessar
 y file structure.